Omar-M001/Banking-Transaction-Analytics-Risk-Monitoring/README.md

 ## Key Business Findings

-- **Utilization & Risk:** Higher credit utilization ratios consistently correspond with higher anomaly rates — customers using more of their available credit show elevated behavioral risk signals.
+- **Utilization & Risk:** Higher credit utilization ratios consistently correspond with higher anomaly rates.
+Customers using more of their available credit show elevated behavioral risk signals.
 - **Rewards & Risk:** High rewards points do not automatically imply lower risk.
 High-utilization, high-rewards customers represent a high-value but potentially higher-risk segment.
-- **Loan Behavior:** Loan status and loan size influence observed risk patterns — customers with active or larger loans show different anomaly profiles.
+- **Loan Behavior:** Loan status and loan size influence observed risk patterns.
+Customers with active or larger loans show different anomaly profiles.
 - **Transaction Volume:** The vast majority of transactions (4,010 out of ~5,000) fall in the `$1,000+` range, suggesting this customer base is predominantly engaged in high-value banking activity.
 - **Low Rewards = Highest Risk:** Customers in the Low Rewards bucket carry the highest average customer risk (0.07), slightly above Medium (0.06) and High Rewards (0.06).